 To further improve your overall picking performance, consider the following picking methods as enhancements to the picking strategy you’ve chosen.

 - Batch Picking: This is where orders are grouped together into batches to increase picking productivity.
 Batch picking requires a storage method, a batch station and inventory management software that manages the batch picking process.
-For more information on batch picking, check out this blog post specifically about this strategy.

 - Cross Picking: Cross picking combines two batch picking work zones for increased productivity.
 The concept is simple: Two automated pick zones — comprised of Horizontal or Vertical Carousel Modules or VLMs — are positioned face-to-face.
 In the middle of the two pick zones is a batch station consisting of a side-by-side roller conveyor with a series of alternately angled flow racks (also called slides) on top.
 Atop the conveyor and beneath the slides sit two rows of order totes, back-to-back — one for each pick zone.
 The entire system is light-directed.
-For more information on cross picking, there’s another blog post for you.

 Technologies to Improve Order Picking Accuracy